glpi-project/docdev/source/devapi/controllers.rst

 Always restrict the HTTP method
 +++++++++++++++++++++++++++++++

-If your controller is only meant to be used with a specific HTTP method (e.g. `POST`), it is best to define it.
+If your controller is only meant to be used with a specific HTTP method (e.g. `POST`), it is best to define it in the ``Route`` attribute.

-It helps others developers to understand how this route must be used and help debugging when miss-using the route.
+It helps others developers understand how this route must be used and help debugging when misusing the route.

 .. code-block:: php